LabChameleon/labchameleon.github.io/_pages/projects.md

 <details>
   <summary>Gilbert-Johnson-Keerthi Algorithm Visualisation</summary>
   <p>
-During school, I worked on a project focused on the Gilbert-Johnson-Keerthi algorithm for collision detection between arbitrary convex sets.
+During school, I worked on a project focused on the Gilbert-Johnson-Keerthi (GJK) algorithm for collision detection between arbitrary convex sets.
-My write-up on the project won first prize in a mathematics competition, which came with a $500 award.
+My write-up on the project won first prize in a mathematics competition, which came with a 500 Euro (roughly $500) award.
 You can find the corresponding PDF <a href="/assets/pdf/Der_GJK_Algorithmus.pdf">here</a>, though it is in German.
 </p>
 <p>
 As part of the project, I developed a Java tool that generates random two-dimensional convex sets and allows the user to arrange them on a plane.
-The application then visualizes the intermediate steps of the GJK algorithm to check for collisions, as shown below:
+The application then visualises the intermediate steps of the GJK algorithm to check for collisions, as shown below:
   </p>
 <div class="row">
     <div class="col-sm mt-3 mt-md-1">